SkillmineTech/ios-skillmine-auth-sdk/README.md

     }
 }
 ```
-AuthenticatorViewModel: Manages the OAuth authentication process and provides the access token through a publisher.
+AuthenticatorViewModel: Manages the OAuth authentication process and provides the access token through a publisher.<br>
-AuthenticatorView: SwiftUI view to present the authentication UI.
+AuthenticatorView: SwiftUI view to present the authentication UI.<br>
-accessToken Publisher: Used to handle the access token once it's received.
+accessToken Publisher: Used to handle the access token once it's received.<br>
 Note: Adjust the URLs, client IDs, and redirect URIs as needed for your specific use case.